What swimming skills are necessary to join swim the team?

 What are spring and fall clinics and who is eligible to participate?

 Spring Clinics give swimmers a chance to review the basics and get ready for the regular season practices.
 The program emphasizes proper stroke technique, starts, reading the clock, circle swimming and breath control.
 The 4 week program will focus on a different stroke each week.
-These clinics are designed for returning swim team members only.

 The Fall program at Danville Station is open to all swimmers beginner to experienced.
 This is an extension of the summer recreational Sea Devils swim team.
 The program is designed to offer more extensive training with a focus on technique and increased intensity within each group.